 Freight Broker Commission Percentage

-What commission percentage do freight brokers get paid?
-There’s a bunch of variables that go into answering this question, so let’s take a look at a few of the common freight broker jobs and how much commission they earn.
+There’s a bunch of variables that go into answering this question, and depends on the freight broker’s role and pay structure.
+So let’s take a look at a few of the common freight broker jobs and how much commission they can make.

 When it comes to the amount of profit a freight broker earns, and even more so the percentage of that money that they actually keep, it mostly depends on the business model they are working in.
 The three main business models for brokering freight are as follows: owning a freight brokerage, being an agent for a freight brokerage, and being an employee of a freight brokerage.
 In all three of these business models, the same work is being performed, but not necessarily by the same one person.
 Let’s take a look at each of these and what percentage they get to keep.